camunda/blog.camunda.org/content/post/2020/08/camunda-bpm-runtime-7140-alpha2-released.md

 - Feature 1
 - Additional Supported Environments
+- All New Frontend Plugin System for Cockpit
 - [XX Bug Fixes](https://jira.camunda.com/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.14.0-alpha2)

 You can [Download Camunda for free](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).